 Campsites 1 - 14 are centrally located at the top of the hill, sites 15 - 25 are more remote (& quieter) but are also farther from the bathrooms & potable water supplies.
 (Site 25 is in a tight forest where slender pine trees rub against each other; if there's any wind, they make sounds akin to wooden ships rubbing up against the docks in a harbor.
 NOTE: The site numbering has changed for 2020 as we have added 5 more sites.
 Therefore, a site you stayed in previously may now have a different number and past comments regarding these specific sites may no longer be accurate and could refer to a different site.
 Please ask me if you have any questions.)
 If you are traveling in a group, we suggest getting two sites next to each other rather than trying to squeeze everyone into a single site - it's actually less expensive to rent two sites with 5 people each rather than putting 10 people into a single site.
 Site pairs that work well together are 1&2, 4&6, 3&5 and 9&12, (We also have areas specifically for larger groups.
 Please see our Hipcamp group site listing.)

 Motorhomes/Trailers/Truck Campers/RV's - Please note, there are currently only a few furnished campsites that can accommodate these - sites 3, 4, 8, 10, 16, and site 18.
 If your RV is longer than 34 feet, please let me know so that we can make sure that we can get you to fit.
 Please note, there are NO HOOKUPS.
 However, potable water is accessible when you arrive - please bring a long hose to make filling easier.
-(If you have a group of RV's and are looking to all camp together, please check out our Group Site listing.)
+(If you have a group of RV's and are looking to all camp together, please check out our Group Site listing - site #1.)
+Please also note that our roadway is gravel and includes a small hill you must climb.
+Please do NOT bring a trailer if you are towing with a front-wheel-drive vehicle.
+Also, if your trailer is pushing the weight limit of your tow vehicle, please have a 4-wheel drive vehicle.
+(If you have any questions, please message me.)
 NO MORE THAN ONE RV PER SITE.